BlickLabs/Sylvie/README.md

   font-weight $light
 ```

 If a font family has more than one variant, each variant must be declared individually using the same syntax.
-In order to make it easier no set the font-weight value, there are some predefined variables in the vars.styl file.
+In order to make it easier to set the font-weight value, there are some predefined variables in the vars.styl file.

 ## Nunjucks blocks
 By default there are 3 blocks (meta, title and content) that can be used in every single nunjucks file that extends from /partials/base.njk (usually all files extends from it)